web-programming-2016s/group-work/README.md

 sign up / log in

 2 page:
-project choice: drop in menus with location, type and topic -> list of available projects.
+project choice: drop in menus with location, type and topic -> list of available projects from our database.
+The listing shows project names and short descriptions.
+User can choose one

 3 page:
-after choosing a project, user enters personal info so Involved can contact them
+after choosing a project, more info shows.
+User can enter personal info so Involved can contact them